ohines/OpenSEIR_Graph/README.md

 At this stage this project is very much in its infancy, however collaborators may direct future work to the following areas:
-* How can the SIER model be modified to more accurately reflect transmission observations observed in practice.
+* How can the SEIR model be modified to more accurately reflect transmission observations observed in practice.
 This may include adding additional strucutre to reflect age and comorbidities.
 * What graphical structure best represents that of real social contact?
 To what extent are conclusions about intervention measures sensitive to the underlying graphical strucutre?